grpc/proposal/A94-subchannel-otel-metrics.md

 ----------------------- | ----------- | -----------
-grpc.target             | Required    | Indicates the target of the gRPC channel (defined in [A66].) grpc.lb.backend_service | Optional    | The backend service to which the RPC was routed (defined in [A89].) grpc.lb.locality        | Optional    | The locality to which the traffic is being sent.
-This will be set to the resolver attribute passed down from the weighted_target policy, or the empty string if the resolver attribute is unset (defined in [A78].) grpc.disconnect_error   | Optional    | Reason for disconnection. grpc.security_level     | Optional    | Denotes the security level of the connection.
+grpc.target             | Required    | Indicates the target of the gRPC channel (defined in [A66].) grpc.lb.backend_service | Optional    | The backend service to which the RPC was routed (defined in [A89].) grpc.lb.locality        | Optional    | The locality to which the traffic is being sent (defined in [A78] -- but see below for differences.) grpc.disconnect_error   | Optional    | Reason for disconnection. grpc.security_level     | Optional    | Denotes the security level of the connection.
 Allowed values - "none", "integrity_only" and "privacy_and_integrity".